Model-Checking for First-Order Logic with Disjoint Paths Predicates in Proper Minor-Closed Graph Classes: Proof of

-Observe that the second and the third step of the algorithm are executed in linear time and they can be repeated no more than a linear number of times.
+Observe that the first and the second step of the algorithm are executed in linear time and they can be repeated no more than a linear number of times.
 Therefore, the overall algorithm runs in quadratic time, as claimed. \end{proof}